 The following list includes fruit-filled bars, lemon bars, shortbread bars, pumpkin bars, cheesecake bars, and even zucchini bars.

-You’ll find each one of these recipes to be crowd-pleasers.
+You’ll find each one of these recipes to be a crowd-pleaser.

 Fall baking is a time when people break out their pumpkin game for recipes.
 This pumpkin bar with a cream cheese recipe bakes up some spicy, moist breakfast or snack bars.